 Prepare Yourself for Accounting in Brazil

-Below, you will find some of the general annual accounting obligations for a company set-up in Brazil:
+Below, you will find some of the general annual accounting obligations for a company incorporated in Brazil:

 - Documenting and implementing accounting procedures.